xthemadgenius/btcrec-cli/docs/INSTALL.md

 ## 3) Install requirements via Python Pip ##

-Once both Python3 and PIP have been installed, you can automatically install all the requirements for all features of BTCRecover with the command:
+Once both Python3 and PIP have been installed, you can install the requirements for BTCRecover.

+### Essential Requirements
+You will first want to install the basic packages required for BTCRecover with the command:

 `pip3 install -r requirements.txt`

+This will give you the functionality needed recovery of Bitcoin/Ethereum wallets (And clones of these chains)

+### Packages for Extended Wallet Support
+Depending on your wallet type, you may also want to install the packages required for full wallet support.
+This is a much larger download and may also require that you install additional software on your PC for these packages to build and install.

+`pip3 install -r requirements-full.txt`

+### Installing individual packages
-*If you are an advanced user, you may choose to install only those additional packages that are required for the specific recovery you are attempting.
+If you are an advanced user, you may choose to install only those additional packages that are required for the specific recovery you are attempting.
 More information about which wallets require which packages is at the bottom of this guide.*

 ## 4) Install PyOpenCL for GPU Acceleration ##